qwerty12345671/drosera-simple-trap/README.md

-# Drosera Workshop-3 CLI operation without docker or systemd
+# Drosera Workshop-3 (Deploy Trap Discordname Onchain)
+CLI operation without docker or systemd

-# JUST FOLLOW THE COMMAND AND COPY PASTE THANK YOU
+# JUST FOLLOW THE COMMAND 1-13 AND COPY PASTE THANK YOU

 In this workshop we will: